FDA Food Safety Modernization Act (FSMA)

 Like the seafood, meat and poultry, and fresh juice HACCP regulations that came before FSMA, the focus of regulators shifts from reacting to an outbreak or contamination issue after the food enters the marketplace and people get sick to preventing the food safety problem from happening in the first place.

 This legislation applies only to food products regulated by FDA, not meat, poultry, or processed egg products that are regulated by the US Department of Agriculture/Food Safety Inspection Service.
+Food commodities already regulated by a HACCP food safety program (seafood, fresh juice) are exempt from most provisions Preventive Controls Rule, but will need to address the revised Good Manufacturing Practices outlined in the Rule.

 It is easy to keep track of the progress of the implementation of this regulation.
 You can go to this site and sign up for FSMA updates as well as other FDA communications.